 3 year contract/company paperwork

-The Company’s position has been made clear in this matter and refutes your claim that [Your name] has a legally binding 3 year fixed term contract.
-As set out within his contract of employment dated [Date] and which he [Employer] and dated [Date], he was employed on a permanent basis with effect from 1st October 2014.
+The Company’s position has been made clear in this matter and refutes your claim that [client name] has a legally binding 3 year fixed term contract.
+As set out within his contract of employment dated [Date] and dated [Date], he was employed on a permanent basis with effect from [Date].
 In accordance with clause 31.1 of the contract of employment, either party may terminate the employment contract at any time by providing the contractual three months’ notice or three months’ notice pay to the other.

-The email chain you have submitted does not relate to [Your name] and I can formally confirm that no employee working in the Abha is employed on a 3 year fixed term contract.
+The email chain you have submitted does not relate to [client name] and I can formally confirm that no employee working in the Abha is employed on a 3 year fixed term contract.

 [Employer] has not varied his terms of employment or issued him with a new contract of employment and therefore the service agreement mentioned above is the only legally binding contract in place.